Dagedonn/Dagedonn/README.md

 ## 👨🏾‍💻 About Me

-I am a **Statistics graduate and aspiring Data Analyst/Data Scientist** with a strong interest in using data to solve real-world problems.
+I am a **Statistics graduate and Data Analyst/Data Scientist** with a strong interest in using data to solve real-world problems.
 My background in statistics helps me approach data with a focus on analytical reasoning, interpretation, and meaningful insights.

 * 🎓 **B.Tech Statistics** — Federal University of Technology, Akure
 * 📊 Interested in **Data Analytics, Data Science, Machine Learning, and Health Analytics**